 Cerebral Palsy and Tremor Management

 Some of the most effective ways to manage tremors in individuals with cerebral palsy include:

-Physical therapy will help individuals with ataxic cerebral palsy improve their gross motor functions through balance and coordination exercises.
+Physical therapy will help individuals with ataxic cerebral palsy improve their gross motor functions through targeted balance and coordination exercises.

-Tremors can make it challenging to move, which can discourage people with cerebral palsy from attempting movements that require coordination.
-Gross motor coordination problems can cause difficulties not only with walking, but also with the motions required for many outdoor activities and games, including jumping, skipping, throwing and kicking.
+Tremors can make it challenging to move effectively, which can discourage individuals with cerebral palsy from attempting movements that require coordination.
+Gross motor coordination problems can cause difficulties not only with walking but also with the motions required for many outdoor activities and games, including jumping, skipping, throwing, and kicking.